0xPolygonID/tutorials/mkdocs/docs/wallet/wallet-sdk/polygonid-sdk/credential/api/update-claims.md

 # To Update Claim: `updateClaim`

-The claims stored on the SDK can be updated using its claim Id.
+The credentials stored on the SDK can be updated using its `claimId`.
 This is done using the `updateClaim()` function:

 ```
 Future<ClaimEntity> updateClaim({
     required String claimId,
     String? issuer,
-    required String identifier,
+    required String did,
     ClaimState? state,
     String? expiration,
     String? type,